Silent Witness fans are NOT happy about the show's new theme tune

 Never mind the storyline, a far greater crime was committed...

-Silent Witness returned to our TV screens last night for a brand new series and while fans were thrilled to see Emilia Fox’s Nikki Alexander again, they weren’t quite so happy about the show’s new musical arrangement.
+Silent Witness returned to our TV screens for a brand-new series and while fans were thrilled to see Emilia Fox’s Nikki Alexander again, they weren’t quite so happy about the show’s new musical arrangement.

 No, no, no. One thing you don't mess with is the #SilentWitness theme music.